ShareKM/KMAP-M/kmap2020/kmap.c/README.md

-# Kinetic Modeling Library (KMAP)
+# Kinetic Modeling and Analysis Package (KMAP)

-## Introduction to Kinetic Models

-Kinetic models are mathematical frameworks used to describe the dynamic behavior of biological systems, particularly the movement and transformation of substances within the body over time.
-In medical imaging, such as Positron Emission Tomography (PET), kinetic models are essential for interpreting the distribution and concentration of radiotracers.
-These tracers are introduced into the body and tracked as they move through different compartments (e.g., blood, tissues) and undergo biochemical reactions.

-### Why We Need Kinetic Models

-1. **Quantification of Biological Processes**: Kinetic models allow for the quantification of biological processes such as metabolism, blood flow, and receptor-ligand binding, which are crucial for diagnosing and monitoring diseases.

-2. **Non-invasive Insight**: Through imaging techniques like PET, kinetic models provide non-invasive insights into the functioning of organs and tissues, helping in early detection and accurate monitoring of diseases like cancer, Alzheimer's, and cardiovascular disorders.

-3. **Understanding Tracer Kinetics**: By fitting kinetic models to time-activity curves (TACs) derived from PET data, researchers can extract parameters that describe the rates of tracer uptake, binding, and clearance.
-These parameters are invaluable for clinical and research applications.

 ## Overview of the KMAP Library

-The KMAP (Kinetic Modeling Analysis Package) library provides a suite of tools for implementing and applying various kinetic models to PET data.
-This library includes C++ code and MEX files that facilitate seamless integration with MATLAB, enabling efficient kinetic analysis in a flexible and user-friendly environment.
+The KMAP (Kinetic Modeling and Analysis Package) library provides a suite of code for implementing and applying various kinetic models to analyze dynamic positron emission tomography (PET) data.
+This library includes C/C++ code and MEX files that facilitate seamless integration with MATLAB, enabling efficient kinetic analysis in a flexible and user-friendly environment.

 ### Supported Kinetic Models

-1. **1-Tissue 3-Parameter Model (1T3P)**
+1. **1-Tissue Compartmental Model (1TCM)**
-   - **Description**: A simplified model where the tracer exchanges between plasma and a single tissue compartment.
+   - **Description**: A compartmental model where the tracer exchanges between plasma and a single tissue compartment.
    - **Parameters**: \( K_1 \) (influx rate), \( k_2 \) (efflux rate), \( V_b \) (vascular fraction).

-2. **2-Tissue 5-Parameter Model (2T5P)**
+2. **2-Tissue Compartmental Model (2TCM)**
    - **Description**: A more detailed model with two compartments representing different tissue types or states, providing a richer description of tracer kinetics.
    - **Parameters**: \( K_1 \), \( k_2 \), \( k_3 \) (binding rate), \( k_4 \) (dissociation rate), \( V_b \).
+   - If \( k_4=0 \), this is an irreversible 2T model.

 3. **Simplified Reference Tissue Model (SRTM)**
-   - **Description**: This model is used when a reference region devoid of the receptor of interest is available, helping to estimate binding potential without requiring blood samples.
+   - **Description**: This model is used when a reference region devoid of the receptor of interest is available, helping to estimate binding potential without requiring a blood input function.
    - **Parameters**: \( R_1 \) (relative delivery rate), \( k_2 \), \( BP_{nd} \) (binding potential), \( V_b \).

-4. **Liver Model**
+4. **Liver Dual-Blood Input Function Model**
-   - **Description**: A specialized model accounting for the dynamics in liver tissue, where both plasma and whole blood compartments are considered.
+   - **Description**: A specialized model accounting for the dual-blood input function in liver tissue, where both hepatic artery and portal vein are considered.
    - **Parameters**: \( K_1 \), \( k_2 \), \( k_3 \), \( k_4 \), \( K_a \), \( f_a \) (fractional arterial blood), \( V_b \).

 ### Optimization Methods Used